GBBO Contestant 2016 and Baking Expert for Stannah

 - Disguise the top hole with an Easter chick decoration.

-I love hot cross buns – they are the perfect Easter treat.
+I also love to make hot cross buns – they are the perfect Easter treat.
 And I think most delicious eaten warm with butter.
 If you ever have any left over, they can be used to make a hot cross bun bread and butter pudding.

 This recipe makes 12 buns, which can also be frozen for up to one month.